Defining the parser: debug impls and testing

 - The

-for fields that are themselves interned or entities, and use.field(&a)
+.field(&a.debug(db))for fields that are themselves interned or entities, and use.field(&a)for fields that just implement the ordinaryDebugtrait.

 #![allow(unused)] fn main() { impl DebugWithDb<dyn crate::Db + '_> for Op { fn fmt(&self, f: &mut std::fmt::Formatter<'_>, _db: &dyn crate::Db) -> std::fmt::Result { write!(f, "{:?}", self) } } impl DebugWithDb<dyn crate::Db + '_> for Diagnostic { fn fmt(&self, f: &mut std::fmt::Formatter<'_>, _db: &dyn crate::Db) -> std::fmt::Result { write!(f, "{:?}", self) } } #[salsa::tracked] pub struct Function { #[id] name: FunctionId, args: Vec<VariableId>, body: Expression, } #[salsa::accumulator] pub struct Diagnostics(Diagnostic); #[derive(Clone, Debug)] pub struct Diagnostic { pub position: usize, pub message: String, } }